Mission

 We’re family-oriented.
 We believe in the power of family.
 That’s why our mentoring relationships are often more than just one-on-one.
 In our model, entire families as well as couples and individuals are invited to participate in mentoring the child.
 We encourage families of all types and sizes to join our program and give a child more opportunities to thrive.

-We’re professional.
-Our program offers intensive training and support throughout the life of the match, so that mentors and families get the most out of their experience and have the highest potential for success.
+We’re trauma informed.
+We provide intensive training and support that appropriately responds to the challenges faced by our community.
 Our model is based on best practices in the field of mentoring, and continually examines practices to keep the program relevant to the changing needs of our participants.

 Our History